cpu/vexation/site/content/blog/entry-points/index.md

 # A direct solution

-The straight forward solution I landed on is two-fold:
+I went with a straight forward solution to preserving the original function of infected programs:

 1. Saving the original `AddressOfEntryPoint` value when an executable is infected.
 2. Returning execution to the saved `AddressOfEntryPoint` when the virus is done infecting other programs.

 # Saving the original entry RVA

-If you remember the previous [delta offets][DeltaOffsets] post then you already know that the virus code and the virus variables are  all in the same PE section.
+If you remember the previous [delta offets][DeltaOffsets] post then you already know that the virus _code_ and the virus _variables_ are  all in the same PE section.
 That makes everything self-contained and easier to inject into a new executable.

 Another happy side-effect of this approach is that it's easy for one generation of the virus to "pre-populate" variables for the next generation of the virus.
 When the executing virus code copies itself into the `.ireloc` section of the target executable it will copy its variables with their current values in-tact.

-Crucially this means if the currently executing virus code saves the victim program's original entry point RVA value in a variable before it stomps it then the original value will be accessible to the new copy of the virus code later on when the infected program is run.
+Crucially this means that if the virus saves the original `AddressOfEntryPoint` value of a victim program before it injects itself and stomps the entry point then it will be accessible to the injected virus code later on.

 [DeltaOffsets]: /delta-offset

 # Jumping to the original entry RVA

-With the true entry RVA of the infected program accessible the virus code can go about redirecting execution back to the original program.
-It should just be a matter of `jmp`ing over to the original entry point address.
+With the true entry RVA of the infected program accessible the virus code can go about redirecting execution back to the original program by `jmp`ing to it.

 In practice there is one extra wrinkle in the plan: the original entry RVA is just that, a **R**elative **V**irtual **A**ddress.
 It isn't an absolute address that the virus code can `jmp` right to.
 Instead it's an offset relative to the address the executable was loaded at by the operating system's [loader][Loader].

 In order to figure out the absolute address to `jmp` to the virus code needs to be able to find out what address the operating system happened to load the executable that it is running out of.
-I decided to use a function from the Win32 API to do this [`GetModuleHandleA`][GetModuleHandleA] exported by `kernel32.dll`.
-By providing a `NULL` value for the `lpModuleName` argument `GetModuleHandleA` will return the base address of the executing `.exe`.
+I decided to use the win32 [`GetModuleHandleA`][GetModuleHandleA] function exported by `kernel32.dll` to find this.
+By providing a `NULL` value for the `lpModuleName` argument `GetModuleHandleA` returns the base address of the executing `.exe`.

 The [last VeXation post][LastPost] laid the ground work for reliably calling exported `kernel32.dll` functions from the virus code which made it straight-forward to use `GetModuleHandleA` to find the executable's base address.
 By combining the base address with the saved original entry RVA the virus code has an absolute address to jump to.